 Check out our other posts on year-round attractions in Stockholm:

-For even more ideas, check our post covering the best things to do in Stockholm.
+For even more ideas, check out our post covering the best things to do in Stockholm.

 We include cultural activities, performances, and Swedish traditional events that are happening this month.

-Concert season has arrived in Sweden -- and all over Scandinavia and Europe in fact!
+Concert season has arrived in Sweden -- and all over Scandinavia and Europe!

 Other shows to catch this month are: